logzio/logz-docs/_source/user-guide/distributed-tracing/deploying-components.md

 See _<a href ="/shipping/tracing-sources/opentelemetry" target="_blank">Installing the OpenTelemetry Collector for Distributed Tracing</a>_ for the procedure to configure and deploy the OpenTelemetry collector.

+### Logz.io Jaeger Collector
+If you already have a local Jaeger in your environment, to get a head start on sending tracing data to Logz.io, you may want to consider using the Logz.io Jaeger Collector.

+If you experience issues with the OpenTelemetry Collector, as a secondary option, you may also want to consider using the Logz.io Jaeger Collector.
+See _<a href ="/shipping/tracing-sources/jaeger-collector" target="_blank">Installing the Logz.io Jaeger Collector for Distributed Tracing</a>_ for the procedure to configure and deploy the Logz.io Jaeger collector.

 ## Agent